realtimefl/Real-Time-Forecast-Port-Everglades/index.md

 <div class="column left">
   <h1>Model Setup </h1>
    <p> We have developed numerical model using Delft3D, an open source, 3-dimensional, finite difference, hydrodynamic and sediment transport modeling system (https://oss.deltares.nl/web/delft3d).
-A curvilinear orthogonal grid was created with grid size ranging from 9 m in inlet to 385 in the coastal area.
+A curvilinear orthogonal grid was created with grid size ranging from 9 m in inlet to 385 in the coastal area and with 5 sigma layers.
 The grid represents coastline from hillsboro inlet to south lake in hollywood beach.
     </p>

   <a href="gmap4.JPG"> <img src="gmap6.JPG" width="265" align="justify"> </a>